brianmtreese/briantree.se/_posts/2024/10/2024-10-18-cursor-ai-for-better-angular-development.md

 For this, I’ll type:

-> “generate an empty angular component in its own directory within this directory, name it ‘my new empty component’”.
+> “Generate an empty angular component in its own directory within this directory, name it ‘my new empty component’”.

 Then all we need to do is hit enter, and let it generate away: